YatishUMD/FloodVision/README.md

 # Flood Vision ETL and Data Preprocessing Pipeline

-This repository contains a comprehensive ETL (Extract, Transform, Load) pipeline and data preprocessing utilities for the **FloodVision: Cloud-Aware SAR–Optical Fusion for Global Flood Mapping** project using Sentinel-1 (SAR) and Sentinel-2 (Optical) satellite imagery from the Copernicus Data Space Ecosystem.
+This repository contains a comprehensive ETL (Extract, Transform, Load) pipeline and data preprocessing utilities for the **FloodVision: Cloud-Aware SAR–Optical Fusion for Global Flood Mapping** project using Sentinel 1 (SAR) and Sentinel 2 (Optical) satellite imagery from the Copernicus Data Space Ecosystem.

 ## Features